Academic Catalog 2024-2025

 Financial Need

-Financial Need is defined as the difference between the student’s Cost of Attendance (COA) for the academic year and the “Expected Family Contribution” (EFC) as determined by completion of the FAFSA.
+Financial Need is defined as the difference between the student’s Cost of Attendance (COA) for the academic year and the Student Aid Index (SAI) as determined by completion of the FAFSA.

-The Cost of Attendance is determined by the university and is based on an estimation of reasonable expenses incurred by the majority of students, including tuition, fees, room and board, books and supplies, transportation, and miscellaneous costs.
+The Cost of Attendance is determined by the university and is based on an estimation of reasonable expenses incurred by the majority of students, including tuition, fees, housing and meals, books and supplies, transportation, and miscellaneous costs.
 (See Table below for information on the calculation of COA).

-The Expected Family Contribution (EFC) is a statistical figure based on a federally mandated formula using the financial information provided on the FAFSA by the student (and parents or spouse, if applicable) that represents the student’s ability to contribute to the cost of the education.
+The Student Aid Index (SAI) is a statistical figure based on a federally mandated formula using the financial information provided on the FAFSA by the student (and parents or spouse, if applicable) that represents the student’s ability to contribute to the cost of the education.

 Cost of Attendance Calculation